MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/monitor-query-readme.md

 - The same region as the endpoint specified when creating the client.
 - The same Azure subscription.

+Furthermore:

+- The user must be authorized to read monitoring data at the Azure subscription level.
+For example, the [Monitoring Reader role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/monitor#monitoring-reader) on the subscription to be queried.
-Furthermore, the metric namespace containing the metrics to be queried must be provided.
+- The metric namespace containing the metrics to be queried must be provided.
 For a list of metric namespaces, see [Supported metrics and log categories by resource type][metric_namespaces].

 ```python
 from datetime import timedelta